 nearby ships.
 Information overload is here a key factor.

 These problems are even more relevant in emergency situations.
-At the moment has not been looked at the expected behaviour of unmanned vessels in emergency situations of other vessels.
+At the moment has not been looked at the expected behavior of unmanned vessels in emergency situations of other vessels.
 Should they assist or stay away as far as possible.
 This strategy becomes even more relevant in cases where assistance from other vessels will take more time to arrive, such as the middle of the ocean.
 In those situations, interventions from the shore might be a good solution.

 But there is also a lot of communication with the shore in everyday situations.
 At the moment do traffic controllers guide all ships trough busy area’s.
 The traffic controllers inform all ships via radio whom may go first.
 Thereby do they divert from COLREGs in many cases, as that would often result in fewer manoeuvres for the ships.
 In future studies should be looked if the automation of current systems and protocols for traffic controllers is sufficient, or if the information shared by traffic controllers is too elaborate and require new systems.